kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Set these Options:
   - Ensure V-Sync is ON
   - Ensure Auto-Level is OFF in the Gameplay Menu
+    - We need to manually level Bastila to 4 to get Burst of Speed for the end of Taris
   - Optionally, make sure you have no saved games
 - Character Creation:
   - Male/Female Scoundrel - Custom Character